Chef Jo Ward

 Through the years she has accumulated an impressive collection of contacts, having worked alongside culinary heavyweights Albert Roux, George Calombaris, Gary Mehigan, Raymond Capaldi, Michael Lambie, Tony Twitchett, Perry Schagen, Stuart McVeigh, and working in some of the world’s leading restaurants, including London’s The Square restaurant, Taxi Dining Room, Qualia, and Fenix.

-For the past 12 months, whilst running Om Nom Kitchen with trail blazing gusto, Jo and her undeniable skills have been recently recognised by the masters at Valrhona Chocolate, whom recently invited her to attend their elite academy in Tokyo.
+For the past few years, whilst running Om Nom Kitchen with trail blazing gusto, Jo and her undeniable skills have been recognised by the masters at Valrhona Chocolate, whom recently invited her to attend their elite academy in Tokyo.

-At Om Nom Kitchen, she is able to release her inner artist.
-Although focused on dessert for much of her inaugural year at Om Nom Kitchen, Jo is keen to spend more time casting her magic wand over other sections of the menu in the coming months.
+At Om Nom Kitchen, Jo is able to release her inner artist.
+Although focused on dessert for much of her inaugural year at Om Nom Kitchen, Jo is keen to spend more time casting her magic wand over other sections of the menu in the coming months

 “I am excited to put my own unique twist on the savoury menu at Om Nom Kitchen – drawing inspiration from my upbringing with a focus on seafood, whilst also incorporating traditional pastry flavours and techniques.”